fulloap/trivia/replit.md

 ### Data Storage Solutions
 - **Primary Database**: PostgreSQL with Neon serverless connection for persistent data storage
 - **Schema Design**: Complete relational schema with tables for:
-  - `users`: User authentication and total scores
+  - `users`: User authentication with email/password, total scores, and referral system
   - `countries`: Country configurations with flags and themes
   - `questions`: Quiz questions with descriptions and difficulty levels
   - `user_progress`: Individual progress tracking by country and level